The Ultimate Guide to LinkedIn Marketing

 Showcase the skills you want to be known for.

 The “Skills” tab is a useful place to add skills you want to be known for – especially if you don’t have any certifications yet but want to let people know about your expertise in a particular area.
-You can add the skills that are most relevant to your job, industry, and hobbies.
-For example, if you work in sales and are really strong at projecting sales, you might include forecasting sales as a skill.
-Similarly, if you’re a web designer with a background in graphic design, you can include graphic design as a skill.
-For example, look at Jake Ward’s Skill Section.
+You can add the most relevant skills to your job, industry, and hobbies.
+For example, if you’re a sales professional and you’re really good at forecasting sales, you can add forecasting sales as a skill.
+Likewise, if you’re a web designer and your specialty is graphic design, you can add graphic design as a skill.

 Don’t forget to show off your educational background and certifications.

 If you have any educational background to show off – especially if it’s related to your current job or industry – it’s best to add it to your “Education” tab.
 And if you have any certifications in your field of work, you can include them in your “Skills” tab.
-If you’re looking for a job, including your educational history and credentials will help you stand out from the crowd.
-It’s also a good idea to double-check that all of your certificates are included under the “Skills” page.
+Adding your educational background and certifications can help you stand out from other professionals if you’re looking for a job.
+It’s also a good idea to make sure that your certifications are listed under the “Skills” tab.
 After all, you want to make sure that hiring managers see your certifications in their entirety, including the date when you earned them.

 Add a photo of yourself — an updated one, that is!